1939 Oklahoma Sooners football team

-The 1939 Oklahoma Sooners football team represented the University of Oklahoma in the 1939 college football season.
-In their third year under head coach Tom Stidham, the Sooners compiled a 6–2–1 record (3–2 against conference opponents), finished in third place in the Big Six Conference, and outscored their opponents by a combined total of 186 to 62.
+The 1939 Oklahoma Sooners football team was an American football team that represented the University of Oklahoma as a member of the Big Six Conference during the 1939 college football season.
+In their third year under head coach Tom Stidham, the Sooners compiled a 6–2–1 record (3–2 against conference opponents), finished in third place in the Big Six Conference, and outscored their opponents by a total of 186 to 62.

+Oklahoma was ranked at No. 19 in the final AP Poll and at No. 8 in the final Litkenhous Ratings.

-Two Sooners received All-America honors in 1939: tackle Gilford Duggan and Frank "Pop" Ivy.
+Two Sooners received All-America honors in 1939: tackle Gil Duggan and Pop Ivy.
 Five Sooners received all-conference honors: Duggan, Ivy, tackle Justin Bowers, and backs Beryl Clark and Robert Seymour.

 Schedule

 Rankings

-The first AP Poll for 1939 came out on October 16.
+The first AP poll for 1939 came out on October 16.
 The Sooners were ranked third.
 They finished the year ranked 19th.

-NFL Draft
+NFL draft

 The following players were drafted into the National Football League following the season.